JaraGuillen/Correcaminos_WRO_2023/README.md

 The servo-controlled turning system is used to adjust the vehicle's direction when necessary.
 This allows the car to navigate the environment effectively and intelligently.

-In summary, we have created an exciting project of an autonomous car that will compete in the national WRO of Spain in 2023.
-This project combines skills in electronics, programming, mechanical design, and navigation strategy to achieve a robot capable of autonomous movement and obstacle avoidance.
-With its acrylic base, servo-controlled wheels, and 6V DC motor, the "Correcaminos" autonomous car is ready to take on the competition.